 Make sure they are still in charge

 While you may be doing or delegating much of the heavy lifting, and may be chivvying along to keep the process going, try not to be too bossy or patronising.
 Remember to ask how the person moving would like things to be done rather than making assumptions.
-Suggest concrete useful jobs for them to do, such as making the telephone calls to removal companies, labelling boxes, or going through the contents of a particular drawer.
-That way they will be involved in the process and not feel useless.
-They may be pleased to learn that many removal companies offer discounts to senior citizens.
+Suggest concrete useful jobs for them to do, such as making the telephone calls to removal companies (companies may offer a discount for senior citizens), labelling boxes, or going through the contents of a particular drawer.
+That way they will be involved in the process and not feel useless - remember it's their move, and their belongings.

-More than likely, an elderly person will be moving to somewhere smaller, in which case a lot of their possessions are going to have to go.
+It's likely that they'll be moving to somewhere smaller, in which case a lot of their possessions are going to have to go.
 Naturally this can be difficult.
 You may be able to help them to decide which items they can part with by suggesting what to do with them (selling, donating to charity, passing to a family member).
-You may also be able to help by offering to store items until their fate can be decided when the time is right.
+Create clear lists/piles for items, and remember that it may take a few rounds of consideration before the person decides to throw something away.
+Rediscovering items can offer a trip down memory lane - it may be a few days later that they realise they did not really need it all.
+Do not push, even if you are frustrated.

 Nobody likes saying goodbye to the items they’ve collected over the years, so be tactful.
 If necessary, you can put large – but sentimental – items into storage and reassure your elderly person that they can visit the storage unit at any time.